cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/example.md

       type: "file"
 ```

-The beginning of the specification describe the hook point to use.
+The beginning of the specification describes the hook point to use.
 Here we are
 using a kprobe, hooking on the kernel function `fd_install`.
 That's the kernel
-function that gets called when a new file descriptor needs to be created.
+function that gets called when a new file descriptor is created.
 We
 indicate that it's not a syscall, but a regular kernel function.
 We then
-specify the argument of the specified function symbol to be able to extract
+specify the function arguments, so that Tetragon's BPF code will extract
 and optionally perform filtering on them.

 See the [hook points page]({{< ref "/docs/concepts/tracing-policy/hooks" >}})